Tip for using this website:

-To answer this question we must first discuss what life is, as well as what you, as a person, are.
-For millennia, people have known that life is something special, something unique from inanimate objects.
-Biology, the study of life, has entranced many minds throughout history, but it wasn't until the 16th and 17th centuries that biology's popularity exploded from the development of the scientific method, the invention of the microscope, and the discovery of cells allowed biology to become philosophically and legally reliable.
+Let's start with life.
+For millennia, people have recognized that life is special and unique compared to inanimate objects.
+Biology, the study of life, has entranced many minds throughout history; however, it wasn't until the 16th and 17th centuries that biology's popularity exploded from the development of the scientific method, the invention of the microscope, and the discovery of cells.

-In the world today, life is identified by the presence of 7 characteristics: organized structure, metabolism, growth, response to stimuli, homeostasis, reproductive capability, and adaptation through evolution.
+In the world today, life is identified by the presence of 7 characteristics: organized structure, metabolism, growth, response to stimuli, homeostasis, reproductive capability, and evidence of adaptation through evolution.
 The cell is the designated smallest unit of life because, in general, a cell exhibits life's 7 characteristics.
 Cells are living things that compose all living things on our planet—bacteria, plants, animals, and people.
 You, as a person, are composed of trillions of these individual lives, and by working together harmoniously, these lives within you each perform specific functions to support your life.
 According to biology, you are alive, and each cell working to keep you alive is alive.

 At the smallest level, it is important to note that life doesn’t actually begin; it continues.
 Cells can merge together, and cells can divide themselves.
-But neither of these two events is a clear beginning or end of a particular cell's life.
+But neither of those two events is a clear beginning or end of a particular cell's life.
 When cells merge or divide, it would be a stretch to say that a “completely new cell” exists.
-This is why scientists agree that, in general, life continues.
+This is why scientists agree that, in general, life is a continuum.

-While scientists agree that life continues, it is also a fact of our world that all living things eventually die.
-Looking at the smallest level of life, we know cells die in four main ways: they can die when squashed by physical forces; they can die when attacked by other cells (or viruses); they can die from senescence (the cell version of old age); and they can die from apoptosis (the cell version of suicide).
-Within your body, cells die every day, and yet you are still here.
+While scientists agree that life is a continuum, it is also a fact of our world that all living things eventually die.
+Looking at the smallest unit of life, we know cells die in four main ways: they can die when destroyed by physical forces; they can die when attacked by other cells (or viruses); they can die from senescence (the cell version of old age); and they can die from apoptosis (the cell version of suicide).
+Within your body, billions of cells die every day, and yet you are still here.
 This means that your life, as a person, is something beyond the existence of each of your cells.

 The truth is that the concept of what it means to be a person isn't biological.
 It's philosophical.
 The video below can give you a crash course on the philosophy of personhood, aka, what it means to be a person.
-The narrator, Hank (co-founder of the educational channel Crash Course), clearly and impartially describes the difference between human life and personhood . . . hear for yourself by watching the video below.
+The narrator, Hank Green (co-founder of the free educational channel Crash Course), clearly and impartially describes the difference between human and person . . . hear for yourself by enjoying the video below.

-After watching Hank's Crash Course on Personhood, you should understand that human life and personhood are distinct concepts.
+After watching Hank's Crash Course on Personhood, you should understand that "life," "human life," and "person" are distinct concepts.
 While each living cell within you is a human life, only you, as the sum of the coordinated function of those human lives, are a human person.
 This means that the life of any one of your cells and your life, as a person, are two different things.
 For example, have you ever considered how your future death is not simultaneously the death of all the cells in your body?
-After your death, cells within the body you left behind can live for days, with some cells living for more than two-weeks after you're gone, until they run out of energy to consume, since you are no longer there to control that body and eat to provide those cells with nutrients.
-If you were an organ donor, some of the cells with your DNA will live for much longer than two weeks after your passing.
+After your death, cells within the body you left behind can live for days, and certain cells can live for more than two weeks after you're gone, until they run out of energy to consume, since you are no longer there to control that body and eat to provide those cells with nutrients.
+If you die and become an organ donor, some of the cells with your DNA will live for much longer than two weeks after your passing.
 Indeed, cells with your exact DNA, that used to be a part of you, can live on within, reproduce within, and be a part of another person.
 You need your cells, but your cells don't necessarily need you!

 Here's the point: If the end of your life is not congruent to the death of all cells with your DNA, then it is reasonable to consider that the beginning of your life is also not congruent to the rise of new cellular life with your DNA.
 Therefore, to answer the question "When did your life begin?", you must ask yourself what distinguishes your life from the trillions of cellular lives that support you?

-The process of differentiating people from other forms of life can be simplified by acknowledging that the ability to think thoughts and feel emotions occurs from within one specific organ: the brain.
+The process of differentiating persons from non-persons can be simplified by acknowledging that the ability to think thoughts and feel emotions occurs from within one specific organ: the brain.
 Your brain, a magnificent organ, is what permits your life to be extraordinary compared to cellular life.
 When your brain ceases to function—that is, when your brain ceases to have the ability to think thoughts and feel emotions—your life as a person ends.
 Likewise, when your brain gained this function—that is, the ability to think thoughts and feel emotions—your life as a person began.